elixirschool/elixirschool/_posts/2018-05-31-elixir-in-action-review.md

 Look for more reviews to come soon!

+## Giveaway

-To kick off our new review series we will be giving away free copies of _Elixir In Action, Second Edition_!
+To kick off our new series we are giving away free copies of Saša Jurić's _Elixir in Action, Second Edition._!

-Want to get your free copy?
+Want your chance to win a free copy?

-Follow us on [Twitter](https://twitter.com/elixirschool) and retweet our blog post announcement!
+Follow us on [Twitter](https://twitter.com/elixirschool) and retweet this blog post announcement!
+We'll be picking winners at the end of the month, don't miss your chance!

+Look for more reviews to come soon!